paul-hammant/tbd/content/monorepos/index.md

 weight: 111
 ---

-A Monorepo, is a specific Trunk-Based Development implementation where the organization in question puts its source for all applications/services/libraries/frameworks into one trunk and forces developers to commit together in that trunk - atomically.
+A Monorepo is a specific Trunk-Based Development implementation where the organization in question puts its source for all applications/services/libraries/frameworks into one trunk and forces developers to commit together in that trunk - atomically.